jdeng8/se17-s/ideas.md

 * A tool to transfer music playlists between music services (that is free)
     - Some tools exist already that cost money
 * A chit tracking tools for students working on projects in software engineering
+    - or a tool tracking projects and helpers, focus on different methods of distribute chits(three solutions).
 * Finding parking in downtown Raleigh
 * unsearchable PDFs that are typed
 * building software on across OS platforms